martinring/thesis/src/4-Timing.md

 trigger transition is reached, the self-verification is run again.
-Note that the classification of trigger transitions and ordinary transitions depends on the particular $\phi$, and is a design decision (see [#sec:case-study] below). *A priori* and runtime verification can be seen as extreme cases of
+Note that the classification of trigger transitions and ordinary transitions depends on the particular $\phi$, and is a design decision (see [#sec:case-study] below). *A priori* and run-time verification can be seen as extreme cases of
-self-verification: in design time verification only one transition (the one leading to the initial state of the system) is classified as a trigger transition, while in runtime verification every transition is a trigger transition.  [#fig:configuration] illustrates the effect of different sets of trigger transitions for one system.
+self-verification: in design time verification only one transition (the one leading to the initial state of the system) is classified as a trigger transition, while in run-time verification every transition is a trigger transition.  [#fig:configuration] illustrates the effect of different sets of trigger transitions for one system.